Stadtkirche Darmstadt: Location

 The tower is 63 m high and one of the tallest buildings in Darmstadt.

 Tales

 Originally a tunnel may have connected the crypt and the palace.
 However, only a small tunnel actually remains.

 History

 The church was first mentioned in the 12th century.
 However all parts remaining date from the 17th century or later.

 Until 1929 it contained a princely seat dated 1844 which was removed that year.
 Air raids in 1943 and 1944 damaged the church considerably.
 It was reconstructed 1946–1952.

 Monuments

-The church contains various monuments to the ruling family dated 1576 1972.
+The church contains various monuments to the ruling family of Hesse-Darmstadt, dating from 1576 to 1972.
 These include: